OK, who ruined my renewal?

 I had one of my regular conversations with a Customer Success Manager (CSM) recently.
 For the uninitiated, CSMs are the new breed of customer account manager tasked with increasing renewal rates and contract sizes at SaaS businesses.

-She was responsible for 50+ accounts but had no Customer Success specific software to help her manage and analyse the customer data.
-As you can imagine, this made her work very challenging as the work involved building a 360 degree view of her accounts and understanding which of these accounts are ripe for an upsell or were at serious risk of churn.
+She was responsible for 50+ accounts but had no Customer Success specific software to help her manage and analyze the customer data.
+As you can imagine, this made her work very challenging as the work involved building a 360-degree view of her accounts and understanding which of these accounts are ripe for an upsell or were at serious risk of churn.

 The account could churn because of a simple miscommunication, and she would never know!